isc-projects/stork/doc/devel.rst

 Backend Unit Tests
 ==================

-There are unit tests for the Stork Agent and Server backends, written in Go.
+There are unit tests for the Stork agent and server backends, written in Go.
 They can be run using Rake:

 .. code:: console